fubar2/flaskdashboard/README.md

 An example of a seamless integration of a Dash app into an existing Flask app based on the application factory pattern.
 For details and how to use, please read: https://medium.com/@olegkomarov_77860/how-to-embed-a-dash-app-into-an-existing-flask-app-ea05d7a2210b"*

+* requirements.txt contains a long list of dependencies.
+In the python virtual environment you use for this project,
+> pip3 install -f requirements.txt
+should do the needful.

-* Plot can use raw measured mass data.
+* Plots can be configured to use raw measured mass data.
 Most of my series have widely different dynamic ranges of mass over time.
 There are bigger and smaller pots, and plant phenotypes with bigger or smaller water use.
 In this case, mean centering is a really good idea to make more than one plot comparable.
 Mean centering only changes the Y scale but otherwise makes no difference to the shape of each series.
 It certainly does make multiple series with variable dynamic ranges much easier to compare because the Y axis range is smaller compared to a non-centered multiple series plot,